TIBCOSoftware/TCSTK-Cloud-CLI/docs/tasks/0_task_index.md

 [browse-spotfire-library](./browse-spotfire-library.md) - List Spotfire Analytical Reports and browse through folders on the Spotfire Library.

 [list-spotfire-library](./list-spotfire-library.md) - Lists all components(DXP's, Mods, Information links, Data files or Data connections) in your SF Library.

+[copy-spotfire-library-item](./copy-spotfire-library-item.md) - Copies a Spotfire Library Item (a DXP for example) from one place to another (possibly between organizations).

 ## oauth